CiscoDevNet/terraform-provider-aci/docs/list-resources/relation_from_vrf_to_eigrp_address_family_context.md

 ## Example Usage ##

 The configuration snippet below shows an example for Relation From VRF To EIGRP Address Family Context with only required attributes.
+This snippet retrieves a list of all Relation From VRF To EIGRP Address Family Context objects.

 ```hcl
 list "aci_relation_from_vrf_to_eigrp_address_family_context" "example" {